-It helps protect your computers, servers, software and data from viruses, malware, hackers, spyware, dodgy emails and more.
+Security and anti-virus software protects your computers, servers, software and data from viruses, malware, hackers, spyware, dodgy emails and more.

-Determine what you need from your security software
+Determine your security software requirements

 - Do you already have any security software?
 You may be able to save money by using or upgrading an existing package.